crweiner/hacktoberfest-swag-list/docs/list.md

 - **How to sign up**: No known signup method.
 - **Notes**: QuestDB is participating in Hacktoberfest 2024.
 Contributors to any of the three repositories are eligible to win a T-shirt.
 Check their Hacktoberfest blog post [here](https://questdb.io/blog/hacktoberfest-2024-questdb/).

+#### **QuickBlok**

+- **Swag**: T-shirt, hoodie, backpack and bottle.
+- **Requirements**:
+    - Create a Project using QuickBlok.
+    - Create a short demo video demonstrating your project's functionality.
+    - Upload your project to Github in a public repo.
+    - Submit your project repo at [QuickBlok Hacktoberfest Challenge repo.](https://github.com/QuickBlox/quickblox-hacktoberfest-challenge)
+    - Once your PR is successfully merged, [fill this form](https://docs.google.com/forms/d/e/1FAIpQLSc5g4um52B-8MQOVXgse_V3JMgyX6dIC7hVbrl_Uck4IcLEiQ/viewform) to claim your prize.
+- **How to sign up**: Register for the [QuickBlok Hacktoberest Challenge.](https://quickblox-26787421.hs-sites-eu1.com/hacktoberfest-challenge24)
+- **Notes**: Read the [QuickBlok Hacktoberfest Challenge page](https://quickblox.com/blog/quickblox-hacktoberfest-challenge/) for more getting started, submission guide and FAQs.

 ### R

+#### **Razorpay**

+- **Swag**:  Razorpay special goodies.
+- **Requirements**:
+    - Contribute to any of the [Razorpay repositories.](https://github.com/orgs/razorpay/repositories)
+    - After your PR is accepted, [fill this form](https://forms.gle/fFNqHE4q88E2orrK7) to receive your swag.
+    - Swag will be shipped only within India.
+- **How to sign up**: No signup needed.
+- **Issues**: All the open [open issues](https://github.com/search?q=org%3Arazorpay+is%3Aissue+is%3Aopen&type=issues) at Razorpay.
+- **Notes**: Read the [Razorpay Hacktoberfest](https://opensource.razorpay.com/hacktoberfest-2024/) page for more details.

 #### **Refact.ai**